Game Preview: Condors v Eagles, 7 p.m.

 JERSEY BOY

-Cam Dineen has a goal and five assists during a season-high, five-game point streak and a goal and nine assists over his last eight games.
+Cam Dineen has a goal and six assists during a season-high, six-game point streak and a goal and 10 assists over his last nine games.

 PACIFIC TIGHTENING UP

-Seven points separate 3rd-place Tucson (67pts) and 7th-place Bakersfield (60pts) with the Condors holding two games in hand.
-Calgary, Ontario, and Abbotsford are wedged in between with the Condors holding two games in hand on all.
-Bakersfield sits four points out of fourth.
-Abbotsford is in Henderson tonight, Tucson is in Coachella Valley tomorrow, and the Reign head to Calgary for two beginning on Sunday.
+Five points separate 3rd-place Tucson (67pts) and t-6th place Bakersfield (62pts) with the Condors holding a game in hand.
+Calgary, Ontario, and Abbotsford are wedged in between with the Condors holding games in hand on all.
+Bakersfield sits two points out of fourth.
+Abbotsford is in Henderson tonight, Tucson is in Coachella Valley, and the Reign head to Calgary for two beginning on Sunday.
 Click here for the AHL's Playoff Primer

 STRENGTH ON STRENGTH

-The Condors are fifth in the AHL on the power play at 20.9%, having scored a power-play goal in three straight games.
-Colorado is t-3rd on the penalty kill at at 84.9% and has killed off all 24 Condors power plays this season.
+The Condors are t-6th in the AHL on the power play at 20.5%.
+Colorado is 2nd on the penalty kill at at 85.2% and has killed off all 28 Condors power plays this season.

 HOLLYWOOD IS BACK

-Dylan Holloway will return to the Condors lineup tonight.
-He has four points (2g-2a) in four games with the Condors this season.
+Dylan Holloway scored the opening goal last night and now has five points (3g-2a) in five games with the Condors this season.
 He has four points (3g-1a) in 32 games with the Oilers this season.

 SOUP'S ON

-Jack Campbell recorded his second shutout of the season on Wednesday.
-He is 13-8-0 with a 2.62 goals-against average and a .922 save percentage since November 21.
+Jack Campbell won his second straight start last night, stopping 31 of 32.
+He is 14-8-0 with a 2.55 goals-against average and a .924 save percentage since November 21.

 LEAGUE LEADER